VincentK16/MultiAIAgent/README.md

 # **Using Azure AI Agent Service with AutoGen / Semantic Kernel to build Multi-Agents solution**

 We can build enterprise-oriented AI agents through Azure AI Agent Service.
 This example uses AutoGen or Semantic Kernel to complete the AI agent orchestration task for enterprise tasks.
+This is an edit by Vincent.

 This example has three AI agents, including search agent, writer agent, and save agent.